uashogeschoolutrecht/painr/bookdown/_book/02_imputation.md

 ```

 ## Data
 Because we need to work with multiple versions of the dataset, I decided to change the data structure into a list.
+This makes it more traceable and more easy to inspect different datasets and keep track of changes.
+At the end of this analysis a single list object will have all the different versions of the datasets collected together and written to disk.

 ```r
 ## raw data